-The expert network industry is led by four large expert networks.
-GLG remains the largest player and has continued growing in a crowded market.
+The expert network industry is led by four expert networks.
+GLG remains the largest player in an increasingly crowded market, seeing 8% CAGR since 2015.
 However, competitors are chipping away at its previously dominant market share.
-AlphaSights and Third Bridge are at its heels, both averaging 30% annual growth over the last five years.
-Guidepoint has revamped its business in recent years and is back to growth.
+AlphaSights, Guidepoint and Third Bridge are at its heels, each growing at 15-30% CAGR over the same period, according to our analysis.

 Regional challengers and other small firms

 Among the 100+ smaller expert networks, most have chose one of three tracks: (1) serving a specific region, (2) industry segment, or (3) applying a different business model.
 We find a handful being particularly interesting or fast-growing – these are the “regional challengers” separated from the larger “regional prospects” category.